Western Belorussia: Hramada

 Compared to the (larger) Ukrainian minority living in Poland, Belarusians were much less politically aware and active.
 The largest Belarusian political organization was the Belarusian Peasants' and Workers' Union, also referred to as the Hramada.
 Hramada received logistical help from the Soviet Union and the Communist International and served as a cover for the radical and subversive Communist Party of Western Belorussia.
 It was therefore banned by the Polish authorities, its leaders sentenced to various terms in prison and then deported to the USSR, where they were killed by the Soviet regime.

 Tensions between the increasingly nationalistic Polish government and various increasingly separatist ethnic minorities continued to grow, and the Belarusian minority was no exception.
 Likewise, according to Marek Jan Chodakiewicz, the USSR considered Poland to be "enemy number one".
-During the Great Purge, the Polish National District at Dzyarzhynsk was disbanded and the Soviet NKVD undertook the so-called "Polish Operation" (from approximately August 25, 1937, to November 15, 1938) – where the Poles in East Belorussia, i.e. BSSR, were deported and executed.
+During the Great Purge, the Polish National District at Dzyarzhynsk was disbanded and the Soviet NKVD undertook the so-called "Polish Operation" (from approximately 25 August 1937, to 15 November 1938) – where the Poles in East Belorussia, i.e. BSSR, were deported and executed.
 The operation caused the deaths of up to 250,000 people – out of an official ethnic Polish population of 636,000 – as a result of political murder, disease or starvation.
 Amongst these, at least 111,091 members of the Polish minority were shot by NKVD troika.
 According to Bogdan Musiał, many were murdered in prison executions.
 In addition, several hundred thousand ethnic Poles from Belarus and Ukraine were deported to other parts of the Soviet Union.

 The Soviets also promoted the Soviet-controlled BSSR as formally autonomous to attract Belarusians living in Poland.
 This image was attractive to many Western Belorussian national leaders, and some of them, like Frantsishak Alyakhnovich or Uładzimir Žyłka emigrated from Poland to the BSSR, but very soon became victims of Soviet repression.

+Demographics

+The table below shows a comparison of the number of Belarusians and the number of Poles in Western Belarus based on the 1931 census (questions about mother tongue and religion).
+Belarusian/Poleshuk("Tutejszy")/Russian and Orthodox/Greek Catholic plurality or majority counties are highlighted with yellow, while Polish and Roman Catholic plurality or majority counties are highlighted with pink: